Pressure increases for plane tracking after MH370

 As search efforts intensified on Saturday, four weeks after the Boeing 777 went missing, a U.S. pilots association called for existing satellite technology to be made mandatory so controllers can track jets.

-Until recently, aircraft flying over oceans well outside the reach of air traffic control routinely gave their position through high-frequency radio links that are vulnerable to interference from the atmosphere.
+Until recently, aircraft flying over oceans well outside the reach of air traffic control routinely gave their position through high-frquency radio links that are vulnerable to interference from the atmosphere.

 Some airlines now use satellite-based voice and text communications, but these are not mandatory and may require a subscription that Malaysia Airlines had not signed up for, according to officials investigating the loss of Flight MH370.